 Percocet is a part of the group of prescribed painkillers, which are known as opioids.
 It is prescribed for patients who suffer from moderate to severe pain.
 It is used typically after a severe injury or surgery.
-Morphine-based medicines should be consumed with extreme caution because Percocet can bring a sense of euphoric high which gradually increases its abuse.
+Morphine-based medicines should be consumed with extreme caution because they can bring a sense of euphoric high, which gradually increases its abuse.
 Last few years, Percocet addiction and abuse have been widely witnessed.
 Its use among individuals using it for non-medical purposes has exploded.

-Understanding of Percocet Addiction and Abuse
+Understanding Percocet Addiction and Abuse

 Signs and Symptoms of Percocet Addiction

-Physical & Behavioural Percocet Addiction Signs
+Physical & Behavioral Percocet Addiction Signs

 - The urge to get the drug by all means, even illegal.
 The drug has a high street value, so addicts may try to steal money or start selling their property

-- Ingesting the drug in dangerous situations, e.g., while driving.
+- Ingesting the drug in dangerous situations, e.g., while driving

-- Avoiding social gatherings.
+- Avoiding social gatherings

-- Consuming pills in a maximum number of quantities for an extended period.
+- Consuming pills in a maximum number of quantities for an extended period

 - Difficulty with speech